 Rayovac develops, manufactures and markets a wide variety of batteries and battery-powered lighting devices.
-The Company's broad line of products includes (i) general batteries (including alkaline, heavy duty and rechargeable alkaline batteries) and specialty batteries (including hearing aid, watch, photo, keyless entry, and personal computer clock, memory back-up batteries, rechargeable batteries for cordless telephones and rechargeable batteries, battery chargers and accessories for cellular phones and camcorders) and (ii) lighting products and lantern batteries.
+The Company's broad line of products includes (i) general batteries (including alkaline, heavy duty and rechargeable alkaline batteries) and specialty batteries (including hearing aid, watch, photo, keyless entry, and personal computer clock and memory back-up batteries) and (ii) lighting products and lantern batteries.
 General batteries (D, C, AA, AAA and 9-volt sizes) are used in devices such as radios, remote controls, personal radios and cassette players, pagers, portable compact disc players, electronic and video games and battery-powered toys, as well as a variety of battery-powered industrial applications.
 Of the Company's specialty batteries, button cells are used in smaller devices (such as hearing aids and watches), lithium coin cells are used in cameras, calculators, communication equipment, medical instrumentation and personal computer clocks and memory back-up systems, and lantern batteries are used almost exclusively in battery-powered lanterns.
 The Company's lighting products include flashlights, lanterns and similar portable products.

-Net sales data for the Company's products as a percentage of net sales for fiscal 1995, fiscal 1996, the Transition Period, fiscal 1997 and six months ended March 29, 1997 and March 28, 1998 are set forth below.
+Net sales data for the Company's products as a percentage of net sales for fiscal 1995, fiscal 1996, the Transition Period and fiscal 1997 are set forth below.